sk4la/baseline-py/README.md

   Show the JSON representation of the actual schema.

 Options:
-  --compact                       Render compact JSON instead of the default idented version.
+  --compact                       Render compact JSON instead of the default indented version.
   --output-file <file>            Set the output file path (e.g. 'schema.json').
   --output-file-encoding [utf-8|utf-16le]
                                   Set the output file encoding.
 Only applies when writing to an